mardeltri/CarND-Capstone/README.md

 MAX_DECEL = .5
 ```

 When a traffic waypoint index is received, commanded velocity is decreased gradually from maximum velocity to either zero or its middle value, as depicted in the following figure.
 In order to define those reference values, two coupled sigmoid functions have been used.
 With this procedure a smooth trajectory is generated.
-So that the car is able to slow down in a controlled way.
+Thus, that the car is able to slow down in a controlled way.

 ![Valid dataset](imgs/Velocity_coef.png)